art-divin/XcodeUpdates/README.md

 # Technical Details
 - Project supports macOS Big Sur (11.+)
 - Project is written in SwiftUI
-- Project relies on an amazing (xcodes)[https://github.com/RobotsAndPencils/xcodes] command line utility made by (RobotsAndPencils)[https://github.com/RobotsAndPencils]
+- Project relies on an amazing (xcodes)[https://github.com/RobotsAndPencils/xcodes] command line utility made by (RobotsAndPencils)[https://github.com/RobotsAndPencils] but uses the modified version which is available as open-source (here)[https://github.com/art-divin/xcodes].

 # Notes
 - It's not possible to install Xcode versions that cannot be run on Big Sur